-First we must find the average sample.
-There are three different ways this can be done.
-The first is by finding the mean.
-To find the mean add together all of the samples and divide by the number of samples.
-For example if your samples are 2, 2, 4, 5, 5, 5, 9, 10, 12 you would add them and get a total of 54.
-Then divide by the number of samples (9) and you would calculate a mean of 6.
+For example if your samples are 2, 2, 4, 5, 5, 5, 9, 10, 12, add them to get a total of 54.
+Then divide by the number of samples, 9, to calculate a mean of 6.